astutebytes/Assessment/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.6.

+## Star Wars API SDK

+This Project focuses on consuming the Star Wars API.

+It has consumed three endpoints

+`films`
+To fetch all the films

+`films/:id`
+To fetch a specific film by its id

+`species/:id`
+To fetch a specific specie by its id

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.